Individualized Studies (Pre-Pharmacy) - Bachelor of Individualized Studies

 Choose one from the following: A ST 465HORT 310PHIL 316PHIL 328PHIL 351 or one of the PHIL general education courses not already used to fulfill the Area V requirement, SPMD 1120, TOX 361, any upper division BIOL course not listed among the concentration requirements, or an approved upper division alternative.

-Upon successful completion of at least one full year of study in the UNM PharmD program students may transfer back to NMSU up to 36 credits of designated UNM PharmD classwork under the NMSU course numbers ARSC 4550 (up to 18 credits) and ARSC 4555 (up to 18 additional credits)
+Upon successful completion of at least one full year of study in the UNM PharmD program students may transfer back to NMSU up to 36 credits of designated UNM PharmD classwork under the NMSU course numbers ARSC 4550 (up to 18 credits) and ARSC 4555 (up to 18 additional credits).
+The number of elective credits needed to fulfill the NMSU requirement of 120 total credits will depend on the number of Pharm-D credits transferred back from UNM, the number of credits of supplemental instruction accumulated, and other factors.

 A Suggested Plan of Study for Students